ConnorSweeneyDev/TerminalMusicPlayer/README.md

 # TerminalMusicPlayer

-A fast and simple music player for the terminal. 'p' to pause, 'n' to go next, 'u' and 'd' for volume up and down, 'q' to quit.
+A fast and simple music player for the terminal. 'p' (or your media pause/play button) to pause, 'n' to go next, 'u' and 'd' for volume up and down, 'q' to quit.
 Also has discord integration, showing information about the song being played, the current session, the status of the player and song progress.

 https://github.com/ConnorSweeneyDev/TerminalMusicPlayer/assets/75945279/b4bbb381-3121-4223-ac8b-b01c84be278a